cdapio/hydrator-plugins/spark-plugins/docs/Tokenizer-sparkcompute.md

 Tokenization is the process of taking text (such as a sentence) and breaking it into individual terms (usually words) on the basis of delimiter.

-Tokenizer tokenizes data on the basis of specified delimiter and emits the output as string array of tokens.
+Tokenizer splits data on the basis of specified delimiter and emits the output as string array of tokens.
 Tokenized data will be converted to lower case.

 Use Case